hove-io/navitia/documentation/navitia.io/source/integration.rst

 This api compute journeys.

 If used within the coverage api, it will retrieve the next journeys from the selected public transport object or coordinates.

 There are two ways to access this api.

-The first one is: `<https://api.navitia.io/v1/{a_path_to_resource}/journeys>`_ it will retrieve all the journeys from the resource.
+The first one is: `<https://api.navitia.io/v1/{a_path_to_resource}/journeys>`_ it will retrieve all the journeys from the resource (*isochrones*).

 The other one, the most used, is to access the 'journey' api endpoint: `<https://api.navitia.io/v1/journeys?from={resource_id_1}&to={resource_id_2}&datetime={datetime}>`_ .